pytorch/glow/README.md

-# Noether
+# Glow

-Noether is a machine learning compiler and inference engine for hardware accelerators.
+Glow is a machine learning compiler and inference engine for hardware accelerators.
 This library is designed to be used as a backend for some machine learning framework.
 The compiler is designed to allow state of the art compiler optimizations on neural network graphs.